TV Globo São Paulo: TV Globo São Paulo

 In October of the same year, Mais Você debuted, generated from São Paulo until February 2008, when it was transferred to Projac in Rio de Janeiro, returning to São Paulo in February 2021.
 Later, the concert studio was inaugurated with 600 m² for recording Programa do Jô and later Altas Horas.
 In January 2004, some of the Domingão do Faustão programs began to be recorded in São Paulo, on alternate Sundays.

 On April 26, 2007, the broadcaster opened the Edifício Jornalista Roberto Marinho next to its studios, transferring its commercial sector from the old office located on Alameda Santos.
-The new building houses on the top floor a panoramic studio with views of the Octávio Frias de Oliveira Bridge, which has been used since May 12, 2008 for the station's local news programs and Bom Dia Brasil.
+The new building houses on its top floor a panoramic studio with views of the Octávio Frias de Oliveira Bridge, which has been used since May 12, 2008 for the station's local news programs and Bom Dia Brasil.

 In December 2021, Globo underwent a financial restructuring that resulted in the sale of its facilities in São Paulo to Vinci Partners.
 The transaction value was R$522 million.
 As part of the agreement, Globo also established a lease agreement with the new owners.
 The contract, with an initial duration of 15 years and the possibility of extension for another 15 years, stipulates a monthly rent of more than R$4.7 million (totaling R$57 million annually).
 As a result, Globo became a tenant in its old facilities, which can now also be rented by other tenants.

 In May 2023, the station underwent an internal restructuring that resulted in the dismissal of 20 employees as part of a strategy to contain expenses and balance its finances.
 Areas affected by this measure included technology, operations, sports and news.